-Eligibility for the Nunavut Health Insurance Plan is briefly defined under section 3(1), (2) and (3) of the Act.
+Eligibility for the Nunavut Health Insurance Plan is briefly defined under Section 3(1), (2) and (3) of the Act.
 The Department also adheres to the Interprovincial/Territorial Agreement on Eligibility and Portability.

-Every Nunavut resident is covered by, and is entitled to, insured health services with standard terms and conditions.
-A resident means a person who is lawfully entitled to be, or to remain, in Canada, who makes his or her home in the Territory and who is ordinarily present there but does not include a tourist, transient or visitor to the Territory.
+Every Nunavut resident is covered by, and entitled to, insured health services with standard terms and conditions.
+A resident means a person who is lawfully entitled to be, or to remain in Canada, who makes his or her home in Nunavut, and who is ordinarily present there but does not include a tourist, transient or visitor to the Territory.

 Applications are accepted for health coverage and supporting documentation is required to confirm residence.
 Eligible residents receive a health card and a unique health care number.
 Coverage generally begins the first day of the third month after arrival in the Territory.
-However, first-day coverage is provided in a number of circumstances (e.g. newborns whose mothers or fathers are eligible for coverage).
+However, first-day coverage is provided in a number of circumstances (i.e. newborns whose mothers or fathers are eligible for coverage).

-Members of the Canadian Forces, Royal Canadian Mounted Police and inmates of a federal penitentiary are not eligible for registration.
+Members of the Canadian Forces and inmates of a federal penitentiary are not eligible for registration.
 These groups are granted first-day coverage upon discharge.
+Due to an amendment to the Canada Health Act, and subsequent changes to the Nunavut's Medical Care Act through Bill 53 - An Act to Amend the Medical Care Act, effective April 1, 2013, RCMP members are eligible for coverage in Nunavut.

-As of March 31, 2011, there were 35,515 individuals registered under Nunavut's Health Insurance Plan, up by 1,975 from the previous year.
-The increase in registration was due to the birth of approximately 620 babies, the arrival of 575 new residents in Nunavut, and the registrations of 780 administrative updates.
+As of March 31, 2015, there were 36,667 individuals registered under Nunavut's Health Insurance Plan, which is an increase of 1350 from the previous year.